Structured Robust Submodular Maximization: Offline and Online Algorithms: The Online Case

 \section{The Online Case}

-\nhedit{In this section, we consider the online robust optimization problem (Equation~\ref{eq:regret}) under matroid constraints.
+In this section, we consider the online robust optimization problem (Equation~\ref{eq:regret}) under matroid constraints.
 We introduce an online bi-criteria algorithm that achieves a sublinear $(1-\epsilon)$-regret while using solution $S^t$ at time $t$ that is a union of $O(\ln\frac{1}{\epsilon})$ independent sets from $\I$.
-To start, let us first present properties and known results that play a key role in this online optimization problem. }
+To start, let us first present definitions and known results that play a key role in this online optimization problem.
+To avoid any confusion, in the remainder of the section we will denote the dot product between two vectors as $\langle\cdot,\cdot\rangle$.

-\nhdelete{Now, lets recall our bi-criteria approach that we aim for the online model: in each time step $t\in[T]$, we will choose a set $S^t$ that is the union of at most $O\left(\ln \frac{1}{\epsilon}\right)$, then a non-adaptive adversary plays a new collection of $k$ monotone submodular functions $\{f_i^t\}_{i\in[k]}$ with values in $[0,1]$.
-For this decision, we receive a reward of $\min_{i\in[k]}\EE[f_i^t(S^t)]$.
-Moreover, after the adversary plays its new collection, we get oracle access to any of the submodular functions in $\{f_i^t\}_{i\in[k]}$.
-The objective is to design an online algorithm that maximizes the total payoff $\sum_{t\in[T]}\min_{i\in[k]}\EE[f_i^t(S^t)]$, or equivalently, that minimizes the $(1-\epsilon)$ regret setting showed in equation \eqref{eq:regret}.
-Our main result in this section is Theorem \ref{theorem:online}, which shows that there exists a bi-criteria online algorithm with sub-linear regret; the algorithm is based on the continuous offline procedure (see Appendix \ref{sec:continuous_offline_analysis}).}